Operation Weserübung: Planning

-Following a meeting with Vidkun Quisling from Norway on December 14th, Hitler turned his attention to Scandinavia.
-Convinced of the threat posed by the Allies to the iron ore supply, Hitler ordered the Oberkommando der Wehrmacht (Armed Forces High Command; OKW) to begin preliminary planning for an invasion of Norway.
-The preliminary plan was named Studie Nord and called for only one army division.
+Following a meeting with Vidkun Quisling from Norway on 14 December, Hitler turned his attention to Scandinavia.
+Convinced of the threat posed by the Allies to the iron ore supply, Hitler ordered the Oberkommando der Wehrmacht to begin preliminary planning for an invasion of Norway.
+The preliminary plan was named Studie Nord and called for only one division of German troops to carry out the invasion.

 Between 14 and 19 January, the Kriegsmarine developed an expanded version of this plan.
-It decided upon two key factors: surprise was essential to reduce the threat of Norwegian resistance (and British intervention), and faster German warships, rather than comparatively slow merchant ships, should be used as troop transports.
-That would allow all targets to be occupied simultaneously, which was impossible if transport ships were used since they travelled only slowly.
+It decided upon two key factors: surprise was essential to reduce the threat of Norwegian resistance (and Allied intervention), and faster German warships, rather than comparatively slow merchant ships, should be used as troop transports.
+That would allow all targets to be occupied simultaneously.
 The new plan called for a full army corps, including a mountain division, an airborne division, a motorized rifle brigade and two infantry divisions.
 The target objectives of the force were the Norwegian capital, Oslo, and other population centres: Bergen, Narvik, Tromsø, Trondheim, Kristiansand and Stavanger.
 The plan also called for the swift capture of the Kings of Denmark and Norway in the hope of triggering a rapid surrender.

 On 21 February 1940, command of the operation was given to General Nikolaus von Falkenhorst.
 He had fought in Finland during the First World War and was familiar with Arctic warfare, but he would have command of only the ground forces, despite Hitler's desire to have a unified command.
 The final plan was codenamed "Operation Weserübung" on 27 January 1940.
-The ground forces would be the XXI Army Corps, including the 3rd Mountain Division and five infantry divisions;none of the latter had yet been tested in battle.
+The ground forces would be the XXI Army Corps, including the 3rd Mountain Division and five infantry divisions; none of the latter had yet been tested in battle.
 The first phase would consist of three divisions for the assault, with the remainder to follow in the next wave.
-Three companies of paratroopers would be used to seize airfields.
+Three companies of fallschirmjagers would be used to seize airfields.
 The decision to also send the 2nd Mountain Division was made later.